U2EZNeko/PPG-Public/README.md

 # Information:

+- We're getting into territories with filters that will one way or another take a while to run.
+I'm multithreading a few things where possible but on slower CPUs this will be unavoidable.
+  The bigger your library the more fetching it has to do, with my close to 400k track library fetching certain genres returns a solid 20k+ songs, running through all those will take a while.

 - I've created this script using a database of 300k+ songs.
 This left me with over 4000 unique genres and 300 moods which should cover quite a broad spectrum of songs.

 - If you run the script through cronjobs, use full paths to the jsons and log files!